kiloutyg/docauposte2/README.md

 ```
     cat ~/.ssh/id_ed25519.pub
 ```
-b - From a remote connection to a server from a windows computer for example, print it and then copy it with your mouse or CTRL+C or CTRL+SHIFT+C :
+From a remote connection to a server from a windows computer for example, print it and then copy it with your mouse or CTRL+C or CTRL+SHIFT+C :
 ```
     cat ~/.ssh/id_ed25519.pub
 ```
-##### D - Paste the key in your github account :
+##### C - Paste the key in your github account :

 - Go to your account settings